- Home

 Welcome to the Center for Academic Success and Achievement (CASA) at Framingham State University – a community that embraces you, values your uniqueness, and nurtures your academic journey.
 CASA isn't just a support hub; it's your dedicated partner in academic excellence, working collaboratively with faculty to turn your academic goals into reality.

-At FSU, we elevate your academic journey with our professional coaching, ensuring you not only meet but exceed your academic aspirations while maintaining good standing.
+CASA takes pride in offering top-notch academic support through math and writing tutoring, peer subject tutoring, and supplemental instruction.
+At FSU, we elevate your academic journey with our professional Success Coaches, ensuring you not only meet but exceed your academic aspirations while maintaining good standing.

 You will be part of an academic environment where CASA closely collaborates with deans, academic program chairs, and faculty across all academic departments.
 From the Registrar's Office to the Counseling Center, Financial Aid to Admissions, CASA seamlessly integrates with every department, weaving a supportive network that enhances your experience at Framingham State.